Indiana University

 3. From the drop-down menu next to "Find:", select either Printers or Shared Folders.

-4. You can now enter search terms in the appropriate fields to modify the search, and start the search by clicking Find Now.
-To search for shared printers and folders that match any criteria, simply click Find Now without entering any search terms.
+4. You can now enter search terms in the appropriate fields to modify the search; to start the search, click Find Now.
+To search for shared printers and folders that match any criteria, click Find Now without entering any search terms.

 5. You will see a list of shared printers and folders that are available on the network.
 Double-click the item to which you want to connect.